-An assessment committee will assess each application on its merit before recommending which grant applications should be awarded a grant.
-The assessment committee will be made up of the CAAR Board members, a Department of Foreign Affairs and Trade (DFAT) ex-Officio and also the Delegate and an Austrade ex-Officio.

-The CAAR Board members will then at a Board meeting recommend priority applications to the DFAT Delegate who is the approver for a grant.
+An assessment committee will assess each application on its merit and compare it to other eligible applications before recommending which grant applications should be awarded a grant.
+The CAAR Board members will then at a Board meeting recommend priority applications to the DFAT Delegate.